aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 Large-scale prediction jobs using OF3 are often done on highly redundant datasets.
 For example, you may be interested in co-folding a target protein of interest with a library of candidate small molecule drugs, or an antigen of interest with thousands of different antibodies.
 In these scenarios, the sequence of the target protein does not change across samples and hence, the main MSA for the corresponding chain also remains the same.

 In order to reduce the disk space necessary when running predictions, we support reusing the same MSA files for identical chains across different samples.
-During inference, you can just specify the path to the same MSA files for identical chains in different queries (see the [How-To Guide](precomputed_msa_how_to.md#2-precomputed-msa-directory-structure-and-file-name-conventions) for details on how to do this).
+During inference, you can just specify the path to the same MSA files for identical chains in different queries (see the {ref}`How-To Guide <2-precomputed-msa-directory-structure-and-file-name-conventions>` for details on how to do this).
 For example, given a protein target and 3 different small molecule binders to screen:

 <details>
 <summary>Same MSA paths example ...</summary>